MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Reporting a selected command menuitem to WebView2
+## Reporting a selected command menu item to WebView2

 When the user selects a webvierw2 context menu command, the host app can optionall report that selection to WebView2 for handling.

-A menuitem could be a submenu or command or checkbox (see enum).
+A menu item could be a submenu or command or checkbox (see enum).

 ### Custom menuitems

-If your <!--host WebView2--> app reports a custom menuitem as the selected command, then the `CustomMenuItemSelected` event will be fired for the custom menuitem.
+If your <!--host WebView2--> app reports a custom menu item as the selected command, then the `CustomMenuItemSelected` event will be fired for the custom menu item.
 <!-- "app" implies the dev's host app. -->

 <!--